 A College-operated bookstore is located in the Eddie M. Smith Student Union Building.
 New and used textbooks, school supplies, clothing, and ECCC paraphernalia may be purchased from the bookstore.
-Hours are: Monday - Thursday 8 a.m. to 4 p.m. & Friday 8 a.m. to 3:30 p.m.
+Hours are: Monday - Thursday from 7:30 to 4:00, Friday from 7:30 - 2:30